Sebokolodi/VLASS_SCIPREP/README.md

 This information allows us to create template headers for each subtile, eliminating the need to download images to retrieve this info.
 Additional info not in the subtile CSV include naxis and cdelt1/2, are consistent across all VLASS image data and are fixed in the code.
 With the template header, we can determine the image boundaries and identify sources belonging to a subtile.
 Also, the VLASS images overlap at the edges, as such, some sources appear in more than one subtile.
-For the latter, there is a mosaic option to put together subtiles overlapping at a source location
+For the latter, there is a mosaic option to put together subtiles overlapping at a source location.
-(yet to be implemented).